hanru/ansible-debianinit/README.md

     di_system_removed_packages:
       - apache2
       - bind9
-      - postfix
       - rpcbind
       - samba
       - sendmail
       - snmp

 A list of packages to be removed (purged).
-By default 7 packages are removed as in the above block.
+By default some packages are removed as in the above block.

     di_system_installed_packages:
       - apt-transport-https